frconor-ebook/meditations/_posts/2025-05-19-our-lady-help-of-christians.md

 St. Alphonsus Liguori says, "Why do Mary\'s prayers have such efficacy before God?
 The prayers of the saints are the prayers of servants, whereas those of Mary are the prayers of a Mother, from which they receive their efficacy and authoritative character.

-"As Our Lord\'s love for His Mother is limitless she cannot ask for anything without being heard. ...
+"As Our Lord\'s love for his Mother is limitless she cannot ask for anything without being heard. ...
 Nobody asked the Blessed Virgin to intercede with her Son on the distressed couple\'s behalf.

 "Above all, Mary\'s heart, which never fails to have pity on the unfortunate\...impelled her to take upon herself the task of intercessor and beg her Son for the miracle, even though nobody has asked her to. ...
 If Our Lady acted thus without being asked, how would it have been if they had asked?"
+(Alphonsus Liguori*, Abbreviated Sermons: On Trust in the Mother of God*).

 What will we not receive if we persist in turning to her again and again?

 John Paul II talks about Our Lady as Virgin Most Powerful.
-He says this is the name Christian piety has given to Our Mother Mary, because her Son is God and cannot refuse her anything.
+He says this is the name Christian piety has given to Our Mother Mary, because her Son is God and cannot refuse her anything (*cf*.
+John Paul II, *Homily*, October 21, 1979).

 She\'s always aware of our spiritual and material needs; she desires, even more than we do, that we should not cease imploring her intercession before God on our behalf.
 There we are, so needy and sometimes so slow to ask.
 Sometimes we might be showing little trust or little patience when what we ask for seems a long time in coming.